 How to Report Phishing

 If you got a phishing email or text message, report it.
 The information you give can help fight the scammers.
-If you got a phishing email, you can forward it to the Anti-Phishing Working Group at [email protected].
+If you got a phishing email, forward it to the Anti-Phishing Working Group at email@example.com.
 If you got a phishing text message, forward it to SPAM (7726).
 You can also report a phishing attack to the FTC at ftc.gov/complaint.

 Boost Your Protection